 Rabbi Brian Leiken has been the Senior Rabbi at Temple Beth Sholom since June of 2012.
 He is passionate about social justice, Jewish history and the study of modern American Judaism.
-As the religious leader of Temple Beth Sholom, Rabbi Leiken has transitioned the temple into a relational synagogue-one that is built upon the inter- and - intra relationships between the Clergy and its members.
+As the religious leader of Temple Beth Sholom, Rabbi Leiken has transitioned the temple into a relational synagogue-one that is built upon the relationships between the Clergy and its members.

-Interacting with the members through ‘Panim El Panim’, or ‘face-to-face’ in English, is very important to him as he strives to connect with each and every congregant.
 Not only does Rabbi Leiken find creative ways to engage and inspire Temple Beth Sholom’s members, young and old alike, he also finds ways to reach out and connect with the greater Rockland community.
-Whether it is through his love of music, history, puppets, movies or conversation, Rabbi Leiken fosters a welcoming atmosphere for all.
-Rabbi Leiken also serves on the Board of the Jewish Community Center of Rockland which allows him to further impart his passion and wisdom to all those around him.
+Whether it is through his love of music, history, movies or conversation, Rabbi Leiken fosters a welcoming atmosphere for all.
+Rabbi Leiken also serves on the Board of the Jewish Community Center of Rockland, the Jewish Community Center of Rockland County and is a faculty member at the Jewish Federation of Rockland County.

 Rabbi Leiken is a native of Cleveland, Ohio.
 He graduated with honors from Brandeis University in 1998 with a B.A. in Sociology.
 He then went to work in Washington, D.C. as a Legislative Assistant at the Religious Action Center of Reform Judaism (the lobbying arm of the Reform Jewish Movement).
 He had the opportunity to become involved with the Union for Reform Judaism’s Commission on Social Action, the Interfaith Alliance, Americans United for the Separation of Church and State, the American Jewish Committee and the Anti-Defamation League.